awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 The `DescribeLimits` operation returns the current read and write capacity limits for the current AWS account and Region\.

 **Example**
-This AWS CLI example shows how to describe the current provisioned throughput limits:
+The following AWS CLI example shows how to describe the current provisioned throughput limits\.

 ```
 aws dynamodb describe-limits